Best Creamy Au Gratin Potatoes Recipe (Dad’s Famous)

 Best Au Gratin Potatoes

 These easy au gratin potatoes are a classic dish that features thinly sliced potatoes baked in a creamy sauce and topped with a layer of melted cheese.
 The dish is rich, savory, and very satisfying.
-They are a perfect complement for a Prime Rib Dinner, Perfect Pan Seared Steak, or a classic Roast Chicken.
+They are a perfect complement to a Prime Rib Dinner, Perfect Pan Seared Steak, or a classic Roast Chicken.

 Dad’s Creamy Potatoes Au Gratin Recipe